Key Facts

 How effective is the contraceptive sponge against pregnancy?

 The contraceptive sponge is 88% effective with typical use.
-This means that if 100 women use the contraceptive sponge, 12 women will become pregnant in a year with typical use.
-The contraceptive sponge is less effective against pregnancy for women that have already had a baby.
+This means that if 100 people use the contraceptive sponge, 12 people will become pregnant in a year with typical use.
+The contraceptive sponge is less effective against pregnancy for people that have already had a baby.

 Does the contraceptive sponge protect against STIs?